Yuri Milner: Russian Internet investments

 In 1999, after reading a review by Morgan Stanley analyst Mary Meeker on the prospects for online businesses, Milner decided to create an Internet company.
 He sought funding from his friend from Menatep days Gregory Finger, who at the time led the Russian branch of the US investment fund New Century Holding.
 The fund agreed to invest $4.5 million with the proviso that Milner and Finger each personally invest $750,000.
 Milner, Finger, and NCH created a new company, NetBridge.
 In 2000, Milner became the president of Netbridge Services Ltd. (netBridge) – the company that was, "created as an Internet incubator and investment fund".
 Netbridge succeeded in transferring a variety of U.S.-pioneered Internet business models to Russia, creating companies including the portal List.ru, online auction site Molotok.ru (based on eBay), free web-hosting Boom.ru (based on GeoCities), and online shop 24×7, using the formula of Amazon.com.

 In February 2001, netBridge and Port.ru (which owned Mail.ru) announced a merger.
 Milner became CEO of the new company named Mail.Ru (though the legal name Port.ru was also retained).

-From January 2003 to December 2004, Milner was the CEO of "Neftyanoi", owned by Igor Linshits.

 In 2005, NCH shifted its focus from Russian Internet projects and Milner founded the investment fund Digital Sky Technologies (DST), becoming its chairperson in 2006.
 A meeting through mutual friends resulted in Alisher Usmanov becoming a shareholder of Digital Sky Technologies (DST) in 2008.
 On 16 September 2010, Digital Sky Technologies (DST) changed its name to "Mail.ru Group".

-In 2010 Mail.ru Group completed successful initial public offering on the London Stock Exchange with market valuation of $5.6 billion.
+In 2010, Mail.ru Group completed successful initial public offering on the London Stock Exchange with market valuation of $5.6 billion.

 In March 2012, Milner stepped down from the role of chairperson of Mail.ru and from the board of directors.
 Dmitry Grishin was elected to the board and appointed as chairperson while retaining his CEO position.
 There were no other changes to management or to the board.

 Post Mail.ru Group's IPO, DST is the sole vehicle for further international investments.
 The company is now fully independent of Mail.ru Group.

-From May 2009 to January 2012 Milner was a member of the Commission on Modernization established by Dmitry Medvedev, the Russian President from 2008 to 2012.
+From May 2009 to January 2012, Milner was a member of the Commission on Modernization established by Dmitry Medvedev, the Russian President from 2008 to 2012.